sanjaynesan-05/Full_Stack_Lab/Ex-4/README.md

 # EX-4: Sign In & Sign Up Page

 ## Overview
 This is a modern **Sign In & Sign Up** web application featuring a clean, professional design with dual authentication forms.
-The page includes a navigation bar, elegant card layout with a background image, and responsive HTML and CSS styling.
+The page includes a navigation bar, elegant card layout with a background image, responsive HTML and CSS styling, and interactive JavaScript functionality for form validation and user feedback.

 ## Features
-- 🔐 **Sign In Form** - Username/Email/Phone and password fields
+- 🔐 **Sign In Form** - Username/Email/Phone and password fields with validation
-- ✍️ **Sign Up Form** - Create new account with name, email, and password
+- ✍️ **Sign Up Form** - Create new account with name, email, and password validation
 - 🎨 **Modern Design** - Clean, professional card-based UI
 - 📱 **Responsive Layout** - Works on desktop, tablet, and mobile
 - 🧭 **Navigation Bar** - Quick navigation links (Home, Products, Services, Contact Us)